NEW! Diabetes Prevention Program Information Sessions

-Attend a 20-minute Information Session to learn about the Diabetes Prevention Program!
+Attend a 20-minute information session to learn more about the program!

 Contact Health Plus to learn about Vanderbilt's Diabetes Prevention Program!

 Vanderbilt's Diabetes Prevention Program has demonstrated its effectiveness at helping employees lose weight as a means of preventing Type 2 diabetes and has received a five-year grant from the National Institutes of Health to expand the program using telehealth.
 Read the VUMC Reporter article, Telehealth grant boosts diabetes prevention efforts, to learn more.

 Diabetes is an epidemic that is significantly affecting the health and future of the U.S.

 - 1 in 10 U.S. adults has diabetes, and if trends continue, 1 in 5 will have it by 2025.